The Pico Branch Library is located at the Virginia Avenue Park Campus on Pico Blvd. between 21st Street and Cloverfield Blvd.

 - Buildings were "flushed" prior to staff moving in.
 This process involved running the mechanical system for two weeks following the completion of construction, and bringing 100% fresh air into the building.
 All mechanical system filters were replaced to remove construction related contaminants.

 - All paint on the walls and structure, as well as all adhesives and sealants, are low VOC (volatile organic compounds), and contain little or none of the dangerous chemicals commonly found in these materials.

 - Smoking is not allowed inside the Library and throughout Virginia Avenue Park.

 - Individually controlled task lighting is placed at table seating for adults.

-- The City of Santa Monica’s Office of Sustainability and the Environment (OSE) is producing a short film highlighting the sustainable features at the Pico Branch.
+- The City of Santa Monica’s Office of Sustainability and the Environment (OSE) produced a short film highlighting the sustainable features at the Pico Branch.

 - Public tours of the Library’s sustainable features will be offered to visiting classes from area public and private schools, other City of Santa Monica departments, and interested parties requesting a tour.

-- Literature on the Pico Branch’s sustainable features will be available at all library locations and Virginia Avenue Park.
+- Literature on the Pico Branch’s sustainable features will be available at the Branch.

-- The Pico Branch webpage will explain the building and location's sustainable features.
+- The Pico Branch webpage explains the building and location's sustainable features.